mwiraszka/LondonChessClub/README.md

 <h4>Refactor / Chores</h4>

+- [Core] Enforce strict typing and apply better formatting in all files using new ESLint, Prettier and Beautify set up
 - [Core] Update and clean up this README file
 - [Core] Ensure all functions have an explicit return type